javalin/website/pages/docs.md

 You can configure the `SessionHandler` by calling `app.sessionHandler(...)`.

-If you want to persist sessions to the file system, you could use a `FileSessionDataStore`:
+If you want to persist sessions to the file system, you can use a `FileSessionDataStore`:

 ```kotlin
 private fun fileSessionHandler() = SessionHandler().apply {